reeseovine/dotfiles-old/README.md

 A notification daemon that displays desktop notifications.
 The style is pretty extensively customizable, but sadly the one thing that it can't do is variable transparency, so it has to be applied to the entire thing.
 Luckily it's not too noticeable (in my opinion).
 It doesn't use colors from wal because I think it looks cleaner without them.

 ### [rofi](rofi/config.rasi)
 Mostly just preferences for behavior rather than appearance, which is taken care of in [this wal template](wal/templates/colors-rofi-dark.rasi).
+When I have time I want to go through and update the theme to account for some features I didn't know about when I first made it (like the `-mesg` line).

 ### [wal](wal)
 Contains templates to make it easier for other programs to import the colors.

 ### Vivaldi
-Vivaldi can use [custom CSS](vivaldi/common.css) with an [experimental toggle](https://forum.vivaldi.net/topic/37802/css-modifications-experimental-feature) which is nice, but it doesn't go so far as to be pywal-friendly (at least not without restarting every time).
+I switched back to Firefox. ~~Vivaldi can use [custom CSS](vivaldi/common.css) with an [experimental toggle](https://forum.vivaldi.net/topic/37802/css-modifications-experimental-feature) which is nice, but it doesn't go so far as to be pywal-friendly (at least not without restarting every time).
 Fortunately I can use [this script](scripts/vivwal) (which I modified slightly) to set the theme colors automatically through a remote Chromium console.
-It's pretty clever honestly.
+It's pretty clever honestly.~~

 ### Electron apps
 Electron-based applications are nice because they use CSS to change how they look.
 A lot of them will support user stylesheets (and maybe even transparency) out of the box, but some of them needed to be modified a little.